apeabody/gdistcc/README.md

         StrictHostKeyChecking no
         UserKnownHostsFile=/dev/null
 ```
+NOTE: Some sources recommend using ssh's ControlMaster to skip later ssh negotiations.
+In my testing I have found this causes the shared ssh connections to become laggy/unreliable when transfering files.
+It might be useful for nodes doing a single compile at a time - but I think using larger (8-32 core) instances is preferable.

 ## Limitations/Warnings

 - **Always confirm all instances are shutdown after use - you are solely responsible for their cost.**
 - Gdistcc uses [preememptible instances](https://cloud.google.com/compute/docs/instances/preemptible) which offer preferred pricing, but Google may shutdown on short notice.
-Gdistcc does not currently have a way to check if they have been shutdown, however a `gdistcc status --waitonssh` will fail if this is the case.
+Gdistcc does not currently have a way to check if they have been shutdown, however a `gdistcc status` will fail if this is the case.
 In the future `gdistcc status` will be able to check if they have been prempted.
 In any event, `gdistcc stop` currently can/should be used as normal to shutdown/delete the instances.
 - Gdistcc is currently only officially tested with CentOS 7, however it should be compatible with other RHEL7 derived distros that use [EPEL](https://fedoraproject.org/wiki/EPEL).
 Support is planned for Ubutunu long term.
 - Future versions may not require ccache.
 - Only SSH is supported at the transport for distcc.
 Distcc's native TCP transport is not enabled due to [security concerns](https://www.cvedetails.com/cve/2004-2687).